CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * in **Recent connections** you can click on the work enviroment image

-The Desktop will always be available for computation and consume billing units unitil you will delete it.
+Iven after you log out, the Desktop will always be available for computation and consume billing units, unitil you will delete it.

-!!! note If you and your colleagues want to ***access the same SD Desktop you** all need to belong to the ***same CSC project as project members.***
+!!! note If you and your colleagues want to ***access the same SD Desktop you** you need to belong to the ***same CSC project as project members.***